facelessuser/Rummage/docs/user-guide/gui-usage.md

 | Full case-folding | Use full case folding.
 Regex `V0` only as it is enabled by default for `V1`. |

 ### Rummage Flags
-Rummage has a couple non
+Rummage has a couple of flags that are not specific to the regular expression engine.

 | Toggle | Description |
 |--------|-------------|